Suzanne Cory High School: Enrolment

 Entry into selective schools is competitive.
 In 2011, exclusively 955 places were available for over 5000 applicants.
 Students in their second year of secondary schooling are eligible to sit a three hour long examination which measures aptitude in six component tests: numerical reasoning, verbal reasoning, reading comprehension, mathematics, creative writing, and analytical writing.
 The DET allows a maximum of five percent of Year 8 students from any given Australian school to be admitted into four selective schools: Mac.Robertson Girls' High School, Melbourne High School, Nossal High School, and Suzanne Cory High School.
 However, five percent of enrolments are filled through the Principal's Discretion Category.
 Students who are denied first round offers are given a chance to be seated in an interview.
 Over one hundred applicants are placed in this interview for less than twenty positions.
 In addition, the 'Equity Considerations policy', adapted by the DET allows ten percent of Year 9 enrolments to be filled through this manner.
 Students with Aboriginal or Torres Strait Islander backgrounds or students whose parents have a Commonwealth Health Care Card are eligible under this policy.

 Campus

 The campus, located in Melbourne's west, is a multi-story facility that comprises the main building, the outer agora, the car park, the oval, the gym and the various courts.
 The main building is styled in toned greys and oranges, intending to convey a lava drip effect.

 Tours for the campus occur on a bi-weekly basis on a Tuesday.
-The first hour of the tour consists of a campus walkthrough with a student ambassador(s), followed by a meet and greet with member(s) of the principle team.
+The first hour of the tour consists of a campus walkthrough with a student ambassador(s), followed by a meet and greet with member(s) of the principal team.
 Tours are conducted during school hours, where viewers will be able to see live classes happen in real time as they are guided through the various wings of the main building.

 Associated with each of the wings are specific subjects, and a name;